dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 | localhost:1234/map2 | Map Test 2                   |
 | localhost:1234/map3 | Hello from non-Map delegate. |

-When `Map` is used, the matched path segment(s) are removed from `HttpRequest.Path` and appended to `HttpRequest.PathBase` for each request.
+When `Map` is used, the matched path segments are removed from `HttpRequest.Path` and appended to `HttpRequest.PathBase` for each request.

-[MapWhen](/dotnet/api/microsoft.aspnetcore.builder.mapwhenextensions) branches the request pipeline based on the result of the given predicate.
+<xref:Microsoft.AspNetCore.Builder.MapWhenExtensions.MapWhen*> branches the request pipeline based on the result of the given predicate.
 Any predicate of type `Func<HttpContext, bool>` can be used to map requests to a new branch of the pipeline.
 In the following example, a predicate is used to detect the presence of a query string variable `branch`:

 [!code-csharp[](index/snapshot/Chain/StartupMapWhen.cs?name=snippet1)]